-Rheumatoid arthritis is an autoimmune disease that affects the entire body.
+RA is an autoimmune disease that affects the entire body.

 The first signs and symptoms of the disease usually become present first in the small joints of fingers and toes.
-Over time, larger arthroses become affected and damaged, too.
+Over time, larger arthroses (joints) become affected and damaged, too.

 Fatigue may be debilitating much of the time.
 Depression is ubiquitous.
 Self-esteem may suffer.
-The illness presents stress for the afflicted person and family members.
+The illness also presents stress for the afflicted person and family members.

-What is a “flare-up?”
+What is a “flare up?”